netresearch/dhl-location-finder-m1/doc/src/EndUserDoc.rst

 To *uninstall* the module, follow these steps:

-1. Delete all module files from your files system
+1. Delete all module files from your file system
 2. Remove the address attributes mentioned in the section `Installation`_
 3. Remove the module entry ``dhl_locationfinder_setup`` from the table ``core_resource``.
 4. Remove all module entries ``checkout/dhl_locationfinder/*`` from the table ``core_config_data``.
 5. Flush the cache afterwards.

-In case you only want to *disable* the module with uninstalling it, you have two options:
+In case you only want to *disable* the module without uninstalling it, you have two options:

 1. Disable the module completely